 3. Be Defensive

 Even if you trust your teen to obey teen driving safety tips, you can’t place that same trust in other motorists.
 Fellow drivers may drive recklessly, react aggressively, or be under the influence of alcohol or drugs.
 Teach your child to spot these drivers by frequently checking mirrors and scanning surroundings.
 Ensure that they maintain a safe stopping distance behind other cars.
 Helping them understand that they can’t depend on other motorists to drive safely may help them become a safer driver.
 Preparing your teen for worst-case scenarios will help them better respond to these situations.

-Speed limits are posted for a reason.
-Driving too fast gives your kid less time to react to changing conditions on the road and may leave them vulnerable to an otherwise avoidable collision.
+Speed limits are there for a reason.
+Driving too fast gives your teenager less time to react to changing conditions on the road.
 Posted speed limits also apply to ideal road conditions.
 In imperfect circumstances, your teen will have to be even more cautious.
 Your teenager may be tempted to throw caution to the wind once they have the freedom to drive.
 They may face pressure from their friends to race or to drive at excessive speeds.
 It’s vital that you reinforce the dangers of speeding and have them follow automobile safety tips.

 All the teaching in the world means nothing if you aren’t reinforcing your lessons with your own actions.
-If you tell your kid to obey traffic laws and drive safely, but then you flout the rules and drive recklessly, your teen will see through your hypocrisy.
+If you tell your child to obey traffic laws and drive safely, but then you flout the rules and drive recklessly, your teen will see through your hypocrisy.
 Don’t preach or tell–show what is right.
 If you act like the driver you want your child to become, those behaviors may lead to a solid, safe future for your teen driver on the road.